 - Innovate and prototype.
 Commercial or large-scale production use of the makerspace is not allowed at this time.
 In practical terms, do not use the equipment or materials in the makerspace to create things that you intend to sell or you plan to make more than 5 copies of a project for distribution.

-If you are injured at any time, you can find a first aid kit by the makerspace door in the Health Sciences Library and at the 2nd Floor Information Desk at the Walter Library.
-For more serious injuries, please contact the Libraries service desk or dial 911.
-Report all injuries, regardless of severity, to Breakerspace staff (firstname.lastname@example.org) or HSL Makerspace staff (email@example.com).
+If you are injured, look for the posted first aid kits in the space.
+For more serious injuries, contact the Libraries service desk or dial 911.
+Report all injuries, regardless of severity, to email@example.com.

 3D printed objects must be picked up within 7 days of printing or they will be considered abandoned and either be recycled or become property of the space..